GMAT Ratio And Proportion Questions With Solutions, Download PDF

 Question 43

 A starts a small business with Rs.
 3600.
-At the end of few months from the start of business, B joined the business with Rs.
+At the end of a few months from the start of the business, B joined the business with Rs.
 4000.
 If the annual profit between A and B was divided between them in the respective ratio of 6 : 5, then B joined the business after how many months from the start of the business?

 Show Answer